PlatformOfTrust/connector-entsoe/README.md

 ## API key

-API key is required from entsoe to work.
-Located in config/entsoe-electricity-price-product-code.json:
+API key is required from https://transparency.entsoe.eu/ to work.
+Put in config/entsoe-electricity-price-product-code.json:

 ```
 "securityToken": "<securityToken>"